 How do I apply?

-Application and further details for the 2021 Pilgrimage can be found here.
-Pilgrims requiring assistance should contact the pilgrimage office for a paper application form T: 01403 740110 or E: firstname.lastname@example.org.
-Each of our pilgrims is given a Pilgrimage ID badge, please email a photograph of yourself to: email@example.com after you have made your application.
+You can apply to join our pilgrimage online via our website.
+Pilgrims requiring assistance should contact the pilgrimage office for a paper application form T: 01403 740110 or E: email@example.com.
+All pilgrims are given a Pilgrimage ID badge, please email a photograph of yourself toafter you have made your application.
 Please note that priority for places will be given to those who currently live within the Diocese of Arundel & Brighton.

 How much does it cost to come on the Pilgrimage?

 The cost of the pilgrimage is decided in December each year and is listed on the application form.
 Financial help is normally available to Assisted Pilgrims, Nurses and Helpers that need it.
-If in doubt, please email the pilgrimage office who will be happy to help you: firstname.lastname@example.org
+If in doubt, please email the pilgrimage office who will be happy to help you.

 How do I pay for my pilgrimage?

-There are a number of ways to pay for the pilgrimage and payment options will be included with your invoice.
-Please note that we do not take payment by card over the telephone.
+There are a number of ways to pay for the pilgrimage - payment options will be included with your invoice.
+Please note that we can not take card payments over the telephone.